As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Avoiding ATM and Bank Fees

-Withdrawals from cash machines can come with hefty fees, especially if you’re using a foreign card.
+Withdrawals from cash machines can come with fees, especially if you’re using a foreign card.

 To minimize these expenses, consider the following tips: